About EPND

 Standardised operating procedures

-WP3 will identify and evaluate existing standards for data and biosample collection, as well as develop novel standards to create standardised operating procedures for EPND users and contributors.
+WP3 identifies and evaluates existing standards for data and biosample collection, and develops novel standards to create standardised operating procedures for EPND users and contributors.

 Interaction Icon